weakweak/riff.tf/_posts/2018-21-07-assassination.md

 - Envenom
 - Mutilate till 4-5 combo points
 - Envenom
-- Vanish when Garrote hits 5.4 seconds or less
+- Vanish when Garrote hits 5.4 seconds or less when talented into subterfuge

 ### Priorities